Siegel-Veech Measures of Convex Flat Cone Spheres: Introduction

 where the first sum is taken over all saddle connections on $X$, and the second sum is taken over all representatives of equivalence classes of regular closed geodesics on $X$.
-In particular, (1) and (2) do not hold for $n=3$, but (3) and (4) still hold. \end{remark}
+In particular, (i) and (ii) do not hold for $n=3$, but (iii) and (iv) still hold. \end{remark}